Updates

 7.2

-Voice cloning at this price is a genuine differentiator.
+Voice cloning at this price is a differentiator.
 A clean 30-second recording produces a synthetic voice that holds up under casual listening for scripted, formal-tone content.
-The 50+ language auto-translation with localized voiceover is one of the strongest multilingual pipelines at this price outside Synthesia โ€” and it doesn’t require a separate subscription per language.
-The clone’s emotional range is flat: enthusiasm and neutrality land at the same baseline.
-For informational content, it’s consistently usable.
-For anything personality-driven, it shows the limits.
+The 50+ language auto-translation with localized voiceover is one of the strongest multilingual pipelines at this price outside Synthesia.
+One consistent caveat: the AI stumbles on unusual proper nouns, product names, and social media handles.
+Always review the generated script and flag anything phonetically tricky before rendering.

 Overall Feature Ratings